Copied to Clipboard

 They are both.
 The rainbow exists within the stars and stripes, not outside of it.

-Watch the video below, then check back as we continue to highlight LGBTQ+ Philadelphians throughout June.
+Watch the video below, then continue reading to learn a little more about the LGBTQ+ Philadelphians highlighted in it.

 As part of Visit Philadelphia’s Pride Month campaign and in collaboration with the Philly Pride Visitor Center in the Gayborhood, and the Stonewall National Monument Visitor Center in New York City, we’ve launched the brand-new Pride Passport.